 Perhaps as many as 2 million + Vietnamese civilians on both sides died, and another couple million military personnel.
 The US lost 68,000 killed (58,000 in combat) and spent over a trillion dollars (in 2015 dollars) on the war.
 It was clear, the Vietnamese communists would spend more lives, time and money until they reached victory, while the US had reached its limit.

-Should the US have spent more time, men and money on the Viet Nam War?
+Question for students (and subscribers): Should the US have spent more time, men and money on the Viet Nam War?
 How much of each would have been the right amount?
 How much of each is too much?
-Share your thoughts on this topic with us.
+Share your thoughts on this topic with us in the comments section below this article.
 (Troop numbers from Defense Manpower Data Center.)

 Your readership is much appreciated!

 For more information, please see…

 Sorley, Lewis.
 Westmoreland: The General Who Lost Vietnam.
 Houghton Mifflin Harcourt, 2011.